Denise Low

 Denise Low (born 1949) is an American poet, honored as the second Kansas poet laureate (2007–2009).
 As a professor at Haskell Indian Nations University, Low taught literature, creative writing and American Indian studies courses at the university.

-She was succeeded as poet laureate by Caryn Mirriam-Goldberg on July 1, 2009.

-Biography
+Early life and education

-Low is the daughter of Francis Dotson and Dorothy (Bruner) Dotson.
-She was born and grew up in Emporia, Kansas, where she began her writing career as a high school correspondent for the Emporia Gazette.
+Denise Dotson was born and grew up in Emporia, Kansas.
+Her parents are Francis Dotson and Dorothy (Bruner) Dotson.

+In Emporia, she was a high school correspondent for the Emporia Gazette.

 She attained her bachelor, masters and doctoral degrees in English from the University of Kansas, and an M.F.A. in creative writing from Wichita State University.

 She has extensively documented her Lenape heritage in her memoir, The Turtle's Beating Heart: One Family's Story of Lenape Survival (University of Nebraska Press).
 She is not an enrolled citizen of any Lenape tribe.

+Career

+Educator

+Low left Haskell Indian Nations University in 2012 after 27 years as an administrator and faculty member.

+She teaches classes for the School of Professional and Graduate Studies of Baker University as well as The Writers Place of Kansas City.

+Writer

 As poet laureate of Kansas, Low continued the efforts of the state's first laureate, Jonathan Holden, by providing an open dialogue with Kansas poets.
 Besides appearing at many venues across the state, she established the Ad Astra Poetry Project.
 Personally contributing to the project bi-monthly via written releases, Low discusses specific notable poets.
-The Ad Astra project poets are also featured on www.kansaspoets.com.
+She was succeeded as poet laureate by Caryn Mirriam-Goldberg on July 1, 2009.